Home/How Accurate Is AssemblyAI?

 Beyond WER: Where "Accurate" Breaks Down

-Metric (Universal-3 Pro)ValueWhat it means
+Metric (Universal-3 Pro, vendor data)ValueWhat it means

 Missed Entity Rate — person/company names13.1%Roughly 1 in 8 named entities still missed or misrendered — vendor-claimed to be about half competitors' rate